 Reduce impact of large scale data breaches by protecting user accounts with more than just passwords.

 This is especially true in a world which has just, all of a sudden, embraced mass remote working.
-With large numbers of employees being forced to work at home, adding MFA as standard to applications such as Microsoft 365 should now be considered mandatory.
+With large numbers of employees being forced to work at home, adding MFA and IDaaS as standard to applications such as Microsoft 365 should now be considered mandatory.
 Security teams can make this less burdensome by tiering rollout – starting with the most at-risk targets, such as admins and senior management.

 As part of ongoing hygiene, security teams should also keep abreast of breached credentials databases to ensure their users don’t unknowingly become a risk.
 In addition, unusual login activity and other anomalous patterns of behaviour, such as attempts to access from irregular geos, should also be flagged across all SaaS applications.